 - Minority stakes in managers: the market for managers selling stakes in themselves to third parties has become part of the mainstream private equity industry.
 While investor sentiment remains mixed, with 45 per cent of investors believing that managers that sell stakes in themselves to third parties make them a less attractive investment partner, while 12 per cent see such activity as a positive, provided that managers are able to demonstrate continued alignment of interests with their investors, focusing particularly on issues surrounding the control and governance of the broader business (e.g., investment strategy), the challenges are not insurmountable.

 - Liquidity solutions: secondaries, fund restructurings and recapitalisations are now entrenched in the industry as an established, adaptable and opportunistic firm or portfolio management tool.
-The 'GP-led' secondaries market in particular continues to grow, now representing 44 per cent of aggregate secondary deal volume,26 with this market segment gaining particular momentum during the pandemic by allowing managers to delay exits of top-performing assets.27 The pandemic, and the resultant immediate need for follow-on capital has also seen the continued development of more specialist liquidity and capital raising tools, such as 'NAV' facilities and preferred equity.28
+The 'GP-led' secondaries market in particular continues to grow, with 2021 seeing US$42 billion of total deal value, up 55 per cent from 2020 and 180 per cent from 2019, with this market segment gaining particular momentum by allowing managers to continue holding and benefiting from longer-term growth of top-performing assets.
+The pandemic, and the resultant immediate need for follow-on capital has also seen the continued development of more specialist liquidity and capital raising tools, such as 'NAV' facilities and preferred equity.

-The outlook for private equity fundraising in 2021 is, in the main, positive, notwithstanding the wider economic headwinds caused by the pandemic.
-This is driven by the large number of firms either planning to raise a fund or actively marketing one, with the fundraising cycle increasingly being led by the timing of these larger managers, and their target fund sizes, with the largest investors seeking to consolidate their relationships with 'brand name' managers.
-This is not say that investors are unwilling to invest in smaller funds – the 5 per cent best performing small funds (<US$300 million) out-perform the 5 per cent best performing large funds (>US$1 billion) by approximately 700 basis points – however, investor resources are finite in an area where manager selection is crucial (conversely to the above, the bottom 5 per cent of small funds (<US$300 million) trail the performance of the bottom 5 per cent of large funds (>US$1 billion) by over 1,000 basis points).29 Accordingly, the managers of smaller funds must ensure that their marketing cuts through, with track record above all else remaining the key differentiator and outperformance a prerequisite for smaller managers to remain competitive in a market where the bifurcation of the fundraising market between smaller and larger managers remains prominent.
+The outlook for private equity fundraising in 2022 is, in the main, positive, notwithstanding the wider economic headwinds.
+This is driven by the large number of firms either planning to raise a fund or actively marketing one, with the fundraising cycle increasingly being led by the timing of these larger managers, and their target fund sizes, with the largest investors seeking to consolidate their relationships with 'brand name' managers with strong track records.
+This is not say that investors are unwilling to invest in smaller funds – the 5 per cent best performing small funds (<US$300 million) outperform the 5 per cent best performing large funds (>US$1 billion) by approximately 700 basis points – however, investor resources are stretched across the large volume of funds in market and manager selection is crucial for smaller funds (conversely to the above, the bottom 5 per cent of small funds (<US$300 million) trail the performance of the bottom 5 per cent of large funds (>US$1 billion) by over 1,000 basis points).
+In this crowded and bifurcated market, all firms will benefit from carefully managing LP expectations regarding when they expect to come to market, with track record and outperformance a prerequisite for securing allocations.

 1 Jeremy Leggate, Prem Mohan and Ian Ferreira are partners at Kirkland & Ellis International LLP.
 The authors would like to thank David Pritchett for his contributions to this chapter.